galactic-src/rust-beck-tdd/README.md

 In Rust it makes more sense to just handle Sums for now and later create an Expression enum.

 ##### Chapter 14 - Change

+Introduces a HashMap of pairs to values.
+This feels a little complex to me, and a shame Pairs need implementing.

+##### Chapter 15 - Mixed Currencies

+Feels a little like you need to debug your own code by putting in the dummy implementations.
+Finding it hard to slow down enough.
+Also I suspect if you have experience working in the expressions domain you'll have a fair idea of how you want to implement it.

+##### Chapter 16 - Absraction, Finally

+Spotting duplication between your code and test code requires you not to move on until you are satisfied you have removed duplication.
+You need to be disciplined about how much you are working on at once, and avoid rabbit holes that leave a trail of dummy implementations.

+##### Chapter 17 - Money Retrospective

+Commentary on necessity of completeness of tests, more lax towards "edge".
+Also that code is never "done".
+A feature can and should be "done" though, and from that point of view the code needs to be in an acceptable state.
+I think we have tighter expectations of production-ready code than presented in the book.

+Interesting that feels he discovered a new way of solving the problem - I find that I tend towards familiar solutions, so this seems a legitimate benefit of TDD, albeit expensive a lot of the time.

+I absolutely agree with the power of metaphor in guiding implementation.
+Ultimately people need to be able to understand, modify and maintain code.
+Choosing intuitive metaphors is a powerful communication tool to minimise friction.

+##### Final key points summary

+- 3 approaches to making a test work: fake it, triangulation, obvious implementation
+- Remove duplication between test and code as a way to drive the design
+- Ability to control the gap between tests to increase traction when the road gets slippery and cruise faster when conditions are clear.